UVA-MLSys/Big-Data-Systems/Team 8/Readme.md

 ## conclusions
 *Relevance & Significance*
 In this analysis, we were able to look at third parties in a new light between fusion and non-fusion states and parties.
-While we were able to extrapolate general trends from the visualization, ultimately this is a tool for other stakeholders in the electoral reform space to use to explore their questions about third political parties.
+While we were able to extrapolate general trends from the visualization, ultimately, this is a tool for other stakeholders in the electoral reform space to use to explore their questions about third political parties.
 Based on the trends observed from the visualization, there is one additional piece of context to add to make a larger conclusion: fusion voting means that third parties do not need to win a majority of votes to have a political impact.
-As a result, third parties using fusion voting can create long standing institutions that gain public support and last longer than a few election cycles.
+As a result, third parties using fusion voting can create long-standing institutions that gain public support and last longer than a few election cycles.

 Future Experiments*
 For future analysis, it would be advantageous to layer some of the features and filters to do a deeper analysis.
 For example, it would be interesting to see dollars donated by a specific party in a specific state or votes per party in each state.
 We could dive deeper into the trends we identified in this analysis to see if they are still true or if they change with more detail.